YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 In the reference implementation, a password protected key ring on disk contains the private key of the asymmetric cipher.
 A password is required to access the key ring on disk and obtain the private key.
 Password acquisition happens in one of three ways:

-1. When the environment variable $gtm_passwd is not set, before a YottaDB/GT.M MUMPS process needs to open an encrypted database file, the application calls a program such as GETPASS.m to prompt for and obtain a password for the key ring on disk.
+1. When the environment variable $gtm_passwd is not set, before a YottaDB MUMPS process needs to open an encrypted database file, the application calls a program such as GETPASS.m to prompt for and obtain a password for the key ring on disk.
-2. When the environment variable $gtm_passwd is set to the null string, at process startup, YottaDB/GT.M implicitly calls the program GETPASS.m to prompt for and obtain a password.
+2. When the environment variable $gtm_passwd is set to the null string, at process startup, YottaDB implicitly calls the program GETPASS.m to prompt for and obtain a password.
 The environment variable, $gtm_passwd is then set to an obfuscated version of the password required to unlock the key ring on disk.
 3. The environment variable $gtm_passwd contains an obfuscated version of the password required to unlock the key ring on disk to obtain the private key.
-The environment variable can be passed in to YottaDB/GT.M, or it can be prompted for and set, as described below.
+The environment variable can be passed in to YottaDB, or it can be prompted for and set, as described below.

 Some graphical user interfaces, e.g., GNOME or KDE, may detect when you are being prompted for the GPG keyring password and use a graphical interface instead of the terminal interface.
 You may be able to disable this behavior if you unset the $DISPLAY environment variable, or use an ssh connection to localhost that disables X forwarding.
 Consult your Graphical User Interface documentation.

 In order to enable the Job command, the password for the key ring on disk exists in the environment of the process in environment variable $gtm_passwd where it can be passed from a parent process to a child.
-In order to prevent inadvertent disclosure of the password, for example, in a dump of the environment submitted to YottaDB/FIS for product support purposes, the password in the environment is obfuscated using information available to processes on the system on which the process is running, but not available on other systems.
+In order to prevent inadvertent disclosure of the password, for example, in a dump of the environment submitted to YottaDB for product support purposes, the password in the environment is obfuscated using information available to processes on the system on which the process is running, but not available on other systems.

 $gtm_passwd is the only way for a child process to receive a password from a parent.
 In the event that the parent process does not pass $gtm_passwd to the child, or passes an incorrect password, there is little a child without access to an input device can do except log an error and terminate.

-An obfuscated password in the environment is the only way that other YottaDB/GT.M processes (MUPIP and DSE) can be provided with a password.
+An obfuscated password in the environment is the only way that other YottaDB processes (MUPIP and DSE) can be provided with a password.
 If they encounter an encrypted database or journal file, and do not have an obfuscated password to the key ring on disk in the environment, they terminate with the error message "GTM-E-CRYPTINIT, Error initializing encryption library.
 Environment variable gtm_passwd set to empty string.
 Password prompting not allowed for utilities".
 There are (at least) two ways to provide MUPIP and DSE processes with obfuscated passwords in $gtm_passwd:

 1. maskpass is a stand-alone program that prompts the user for the password to the key ring on disk, and returns an obfuscated password to which $gtm_passwd can be set.
 The environment variable $gtm_passwd should be not set, set to a null value, or set to a value produced by maskpass.
 Setting $gtm_passwd to an incorrect non-null value without using maskpass could result in undefined behavior of the encryption library.
 You can use maskpass in shell scripts.
 For example: